“ALL FOOD THAT’S FIT TO EAT”™

 We are always looking for volunteers for Kosodo.
 Free lodging, food grown in the village, great people – an experience that you cannot buy for the cost of getting there.

-NEEM.org is a 501c3 non-profit corporation with methods of operation that have the purpose of affecting public/private sector policies that impact human health, the environment, community and sustainability through promotion and education of effective, naturally occurring biological alternatives.
+NEEM.org is a 501c3 non-profit corporation pending with methods of operation that have the purpose of affecting public/private sector policies that impact human health, the environment, community and sustainability through promotion and education of effective, naturally occurring biological alternatives.